aiidateam/aiida-core/docs/source/howto/ssh.rst

       IdentityFile ~/.ssh/aiida
       ProxyCommand ssh -W %h:%p USER_PROXY@FULLHOSTNAME_PROXY

+  Host FULLHOSTNAME_PROXY
+      IdentityFile ~/.ssh/aiida

 replacing the ``..._TARGET`` and ``..._PROXY`` variables with the host/user names of the respective servers.

-This should allow you to directly connect to the *TARGET* server using
+In both cases, this should allow you to directly connect to the *TARGET* server using

 .. code-block:: console